 Great tech recruiting is about building trust and relationships.

-Recruiting is a two-way street, where.
+Recruiting is a two-way street.
 As a recruiter, I’m sharing information about careers, projects, and companies.
 Candidates share their skills and experience.
 Both of us need to be good and honest communicators.
 From the start to project completion.

 So, what happens when one side is constantly bombarded with job opportunities and open-ended phone calls from people they don’t know?